pololu/zumo-shield-arduino-library/README.md

 For more information about the library and examples, please see the [Zumo Shield user's guide](https://www.pololu.com/docs/0J57).

+Please note that this library does NOT work with the Zumo 32U4, which is a very different product.
+The Zumo 32U4 has an integrated Arduino-compatible microcontroller.
+If you have the Zumo 32U4, then you should not use this library and instead refer to the [Zumo 32U4 documentation](https://www.pololu.com/docs/0J63).

 ## Getting started

 ### Hardware